Zeioth/compiler.nvim/README.md

  > This package do not implement any of this directly due to the lack of convention in the way of transpiling/running those projects.
 If the situation changes and conventions are instaurated, we will implement this it the future.

 * **Why is x language not implemented?** We implement all that can be implemented.
-But if a certain language do not have a conventional entry point, of way of compiling, there is noghint we can do.
+But if a certain language do not have a conventional entry point, of way of compiling, there is nothing we can do.

 * **I know x language that has all of that and it is not supported by the compiler, can I send a PR?** Please, be my guest.